bhuvanap/clFFT/README.md

 The clFFT library version number adheres to [semantic versioning](http://semver.org/) guidelines.
 The version number of the current release of the clFFT library is 2.6.1.

+Pre-built binaries are available [here][binary_release].

 ## What's new

-The beta1 release of the clFFT library includes the following enhancements:
+The beta1 release includes the following enhancements:

 -   Significant uplift of 1D complex transform performance
 -   Significant uplift of 1D real transform performance for power-of-2 sizes